maxxiimo/the-front-end-manifesto/Storytelling.md

 Storytelling
 ------------

-Now that we have reviewed the three pillars of foundation work: markup, styles, and mobile, it's time to delve into actually building an application; its navigation, content, layout, look and feel.
-As a front end developer there really are only two ways about this:
+Now that we have reviewed the three pillars of foundation work: markup, styles, and mobile, it's time to delve into actually building your websites/application.
+The best place to start is with the splash page or application console: its navigation, content, layout, look and feel.
+Your homepage and/or application console is of critical importance to your project.
+Most of the time it is the first thing that a user will see, and how the end-user will understand your [whatever your building] and how they will [whatever they will do], and it sets the tone and unifying theme for every subsequent page or functionality.

-1. Start from scratch and design everything yourself.
-2. Implement a design mockup into your foundation work.

-In this chapter we're going to review option 1.
-Perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
-Whatever the case, the key to being successful in this endeavor can be summed up in one word:
+The key to being successful in building your application splash page and/or console can be summed up in one word:

 Storytelling.

 Back in 2008 at "An Event Apart: Boston" I remember listening to [Jason Santa Maria][], then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
 He described how stories were being told by design, with the designer in effect becoming the narrator.
 When I worked for Fidelity Investments as an  Information Architect, I remember another presenter that same year at the company auditorium sharing his thoughts on storytelling and its importance in design.
 Although I no longer remember his name, I do remember his talk thesis: people understand and remember stories.

 These talks have stuck with me over the years, and have become the manner in which I view site design; as storytelling.
 What follows is an explanation of how to build a story for your website and translate that into code, and the sites look and feel (styles).
+As a front end developer, without getting super complex or requiring a gazillion dollars, there are three ways to go about this:

+1. Start from scratch and architect and design everything yourself.
+2. Work with a designer from the get-go and implement a design mockup into your foundation work.
+1. Start from scratch and architect yourself, then get help from a designer on the look and feel.

+In this chapter we're going to mostly focus on option 1 and 3.
+Hiring a designer from the get-go is not a bad idea since design and front end engineering are to complete different skill sets, but perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
+Typically I have found that as a consultant, when I'm brought into a project design mockups have already been developed and it's now my job to implement them into the application.
+The next chapter, [Slicing and Dicing Mockups][] will dive into the mechanics of doing exactly that.

 ### Blocks of Information

+Before any design begins though, we need to architect the application.
 As I mentioned in chapter 1:

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.